PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

 README
 ^^^^^^

-README for NuttX port to the NGX LPC4330-Xplorer board
+README for NuttX port to the LPC4330-Xplorer board from NGX Technologies featuring the NXP LPC4330FET100 MCU

 Contents
 ^^^^^^^^